 As soon as you leave the airport, you’ll need local currency to take public transportation or cab rides in many countries.
 Taking out money from the airport’s ATMs gives you better exchange rates, so get what you need there, and maybe a little extra for emergencies.

-We use our credit card whenever possible, but we always keep cash on hand.
+We use our credit card whenever possible (always bring a card without foreign transaction fees), but we always keep cash on hand.
 Visiting local markets is a must when we travel — and many of these places don’t accept credit cards.

 5. Not Informing Your Credit Card Company of Your Travel Plans